 Working with Your Infinite Canvas

 Concepts’ infinite canvas gives you plenty of space to roam with your ideas, take notes, sketch character studies or share design options.
 Sometimes a limitless sketching space is exactly what you need.
-At other times, you need to define the boundaries for a clear, real-time drawing reference, but still want room to sketch.
+At other times, you need to define the boundaries for a clear, real-time drawing reference.

 We designed Concepts’ infinite canvas to give you infinite flexibility for your projects.
 You can configure your workspace any way you need it before, during or after you draw.
 We’d like to share some techniques for working with your canvas so you can sketch your great ideas with great results.